 You can keep making a difference after you share your story!
 Remember to follow-up on the issues you care about.
 Here are some ways to do that:

 Always send a follow-up letter or email after talking with an elected official.
 Thank them for listening to you, and remind them of your opinion.
 This will help them remember you and your story.

-Look for other people who feel the same way you do about a problem or policy.
+Look for other people at Town Halls or hearings who feel the same way you do about a problem or policy.
+Ask them if they know about other chances to share your story, or if you could work together.

-You can look for people at Town Halls or hearings.

-Ask them if they know about other chances to share your story.

-Or, you can ask if you can work together.

 Let other people know when you share your story, and how it went.
 For example, let's say you talked with an elected official at a Town Hall.

-Post about it on social media or to an advocacy website.

-People who see your post might decide to try going to a Town Hall.
+If you post about it on social media or to an advocacy website, people who see your post might decide to try going to a Town Hall.

 Remember that there are so many different ways to share a story.

-It can be hard to share your story and feel like it didn't help fix a problem.

-Next time, you can try sharing your story a different way.

-For example, a petition to your elected official might not work out.

-You could try going to a Town Hall instead.
+It can be hard to share your story and feel like it didn't help fix a problem, but you can try sharing your story a different way next time.
+For example, a petition to your elected official might not work out, but you could try going to a Town Hall instead.